1976 - The Beginning

 The AETC membership totalled 84.
 Proposals were made regarding changes in the practical and written portions of the registration examination during a meeting with the CSCN examiners and efforts were made to create a job profile for the Journal Editor at the meeting in Banff.

 The AETC celebrated its 40th Anniversary in Quebec City.
 This milestone was highlighted during our celebratory Gala Dinner, during which we heard from guest speakers, Dr. Amanda Fiander and Dr. Shannon Venance.
-Helen Brooks and Jodi Beswick hosted a commemorative review of the History of the AETC, which included congratulatory messages from some of the Association's founding members.
+The Gala was concluded with a commemorative review of the History of the AETC, which included congratulatory messages from some of the Association's founding members.